 Klim Swim can help get your young children comfortable and confident in the water.
 We show parents how to introduce their baby to the pool in a relaxed and happy atmosphere and cater for ages 6 months, through to 3 years.
 The program has been designed around your child’s age so that the activities are reflective of the infant’s developmental stage, both physically and cognitively.

 All infant classes are 30 minutes in duration, with an 8:1 maximum parent/guardian to instructor ratio.
-To ensure your child gets the maximum benefit from regular lessons, we ensure the pool is consistently a toasty 32.3 degrees, perfect for learning to swim all year round.

 Each progressive level has particular skills to work towards achieving, however Klim Swim’s overall aim is to:

 Enjoy the lesson in the closeness of familiar arms

 ·Become gradually more independent and capable in the water